danisla/kubernetes-tproxy/charts/tproxy-test/README.md

         PASS:  Ping operation should not be permitted.
         INFO:  All tests passed

-6. Delete the release:
+7. Delete the tprox-test release:

         helm delete --purge tproxy-test

-7. Delete the namespace:
+8. Delete the namespace:

         kubectl delete namespace tproxy-test

+9. Delete the tproxy release:

+        helm delete --purge tproxy